Residential Landscape Lighting

 Landscape Lighting

-Warm lighting for steps, walls, paths, patios, water features, and planting without making the yard feel overlit.
+Warm lighting for home paths, steps, walls, patios, water features, and planting without making the yard feel overlit.

-Before fixtures are placed, we look at the routes people use, the grade changes, focal points, glare, and what should stay subtle after dark.
+Before fixtures are placed, we look at the routes people use around the home, the grade changes, focal points, glare, and what should stay subtle after dark.

 • Path lighting